 - Soak in the famous Kythnos hot springs – once frequented by Greek royalty

-The northern city of Thessaloniki is Greece’s second-largest city and presents an entirely different ambiance to Athens.
-The atmosphere here is in fact so different that you almost feel as though you have travelled to another country entirely.
+The northern city of Thessaloniki is Greece’s second-largest city.
+It presents an entirely different ambiance to Athens.
+The atmosphere in the Central Macedonia region of Greece is in fact so different that you almost feel as though you have travelled to another country entirely.

 - Get lost in the little alleyways of Ano Poli (Old Town)